nblmusa/shopping-cart/README.md

 #### ASSUMPTIONS

 - This project assumes that users are already registered, stored in the database and logged in.
 There are 2 users available, an admin and a customer.
-The following JWT tokens can be used as a bearer authentication:
+The JWT can be found in the postman environtment config files or the following tokens can be used as a bearer authentication:
 Admin:
 ```bash
 # Admin: